 In order to recover in a personal injury case, you need to prove that you suffered a serious injury as a result of the negligence of someone else.

 One critical factor in proving that you have a serious injury is through objective medical evidence presented by an expert.
-The personal injury lawyers at Cogburn Law Office have a network of experts ready to review your case and help provide the proof that you need to obtain a monetary settlement.
+The personal injury lawyers at Cogburn Law have a network of experts ready to review your case and help provide the proof that you need to obtain a monetary settlement.

 Fighting The Insurance Company